brodeau/aerobulk/README.md

      ./bin/aerobulk_toy.x

-You will be guided and interactively prompted for different sea-surface and ABL related parameters, such as SST, air temperature and humidity, wind speed, etc.  Then ```aerobulk_toy.x``` will compute all the turbulent air-sea fluxes with all the algorithms available (as well as third-party diagnostics of the ABL), and will print it in the form of a summary table.
+You will be interactively prompted for different sea-surface and ABL related parameters, such as SST, air temperature and humidity, wind speed, etc.  Then ```aerobulk_toy.x``` will compute all the turbulent air-sea fluxes with all the algorithms available (as well as third-party diagnostics of the ABL), and will print it in the form of a summary table.

  List of command line options for ```aerobulk_toy.x```: